LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 This support is optional and should not be considered a requirement.
 This is only required if a layer intends to support some functionality not directly supported by loaders released in the public.
-If a layer does implent this support, it should return the address of its `vk_layerGetPhysicalDeviceProcAddr` function in the "pfnGetPhysicalDeviceProcAddr" member of the `VkNegotiateLayerInterface` structure during
+If a layer does implement this support, it should return the address of its `vk_layerGetPhysicalDeviceProcAddr` function in the "pfnGetPhysicalDeviceProcAddr" member of the `VkNegotiateLayerInterface` structure during